lcenvs/3D-Graphing-With-Plotly-EcoTypes2022/README.md

 # 3D-Graphing-With-Plotly
 python code to create a 3D, interactive scatterplot.
-This was created to show the data from a study by Professor Jim Proctor, but you can use it with any csv dataset.
+This was created in 2021 to show the data from a study by Professor Jim Proctor, but you can use it with any csv dataset.
+Prof. Proctor then edited code in 2022 with new data and multiple cluster scenarios based on this template.

 ## Setup
 make sure that you have the latest version of python3 installed and have downloaded all of the libraries shown below: